 Logging is an optional functionality of the SDK and it is meant to be of assistance to the developer implementing your SDK, however, please be careful that logging is implemented as an isolated module and it should be possible to disable it.
 It is advisable to also use third-party logging libraries which should be plugged into the SDK.

-An SDK could optionally expose the testing functionality thus making it possible for developers using the SDK to switch to mock implementation and test their application easier. (rephrase)
+The SDK could expose the testing functionality.
+Doing so it would be possible for developers using the SDK to switch to mock implementation of the access APIs in the SDK and test their integration easier.

 CI & CD

 Follow best practices in optimizing the integration and deployment workflow.
 Make sure tests are being run as part of the CI and all released versions of the SDK are passing the tests.

 We like to follow the philosophy of tasks not being done until they are documented.
 Our SDK documentation is built by using the documentation template.
 Documentation Template

 Each SDK should have a repository that contains the following documents: readme, contributing, and license.